 Organic Moss Treatment

 Viano “MO Bacter” is one of several “no rake” moss killer products I’ve used and I found them all very similar.
-It’s organic, pet safe, won’t stain patios, contains high levels of potassium and includes bacteria that breaks down moss and excess dead thatch in your lawn bed.
+It’s organic, pet safe, won’t stain patios, contains high levels of potassium and includes bacteria that break down moss and excess dead thatch in your lawn bed.

 Designed specifically for removing moss and thatch from lawns, the hooks on this roller grip the moss and tear it from the lawn.
 The grass is left untouched and is free to grow into the space created.
 This is the best moss rake we’ve tested